§2134. Suits to recover statutory impositions paid under protest

 payments for the disputed amount due and the amount that is not in dispute and not subject

-date of the protested payment.
-If an action is timely filed contesting the legality of the
+of the protested payment.
+If an action is timely filed contesting the legality of the statutory

-statutory impositions or the enforcement of a provision of the tax law and seeking recovery
+impositions or the enforcement of a provision of the tax law and seeking recovery of the

-of the statutory impositions, then that portion of the statutory impositions paid that is in
+statutory impositions, then that portion of the statutory impositions paid that is in dispute

-dispute shall be further deemed as paid under protest, and that amount shall be segregated
+shall be further deemed as paid under protest, and that amount shall be segregated and shall

-and shall be further held pending the outcome of the action.
-The portion of the statutory
+be further held pending the outcome of the action.
+The portion of the statutory impositions

-impositions that is paid by the taxpayer to the collecting officer or officers that is neither in
+that is paid by the taxpayer to the collecting officer or officers that is neither in dispute nor

-dispute nor the subject of an action contesting the legality of the statutory impositions shall
+the subject of an action contesting the legality of the statutory impositions shall not be made

 (3) In any such legality challenge action, service of process upon the officer or